aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to POTX or Online App" h2="Export WORD to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting Word documents to PowerPoint presentations is a common requirement for many businesses.
+It allows users to quickly and easily create presentations from existing documents, without having to manually recreate the content.
+This can save a lot of time and effort, and can help to ensure that the presentation is consistent with the original document.

+<h2>How Aspose.Total Helps for Word to POTX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORD to POTX conversion while using two of it's APIs.
-Load your WORD using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of Word documents to PowerPoint presentations.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used together to quickly and easily convert Word documents to PowerPoint presentations.

+The process begins by loading the Word document using Aspose.Words for C++.
+This API allows users to easily load and manipulate Word documents, and can be used to convert the document to HTML.
+Once the document has been converted to HTML, it can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++.
+This API allows users to create new presentations from existing HTML documents, and can be used to save the presentation as a POTX file.

+Aspose.Total for C++ is a powerful and easy to use file automation API that can be used to quickly and easily convert Word documents to PowerPoint presentations.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used together to automate the conversion process.
+This can save users a lot of time and effort, and can help to ensure that the presentation is consistent with the original document.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}